MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/disable-auto-modernization-classic-home-pages.md

 ## What about new classic team sites STS#0 after this change?

-Any classic team sites (STS#0) you create after modernizing the home pages will retain their classic home page for now.
-We are working towards a change that will set the default home page for classic team sites STS#0 as a modern page in the future.
-Classic team sites (STS#0) created during the rollout of this feature that are not customized will get updated.
+Classic team sites (STS#0) created during the rollout of this feature, that are not customized will get updated if the criteria are met.
 Once the feature rollout is completed, any classic team sites (STS#0) created will retain their classic home page.

 ## Can I also modernize the other pages in my sites?

 For a more consistent user experience, we recommend that you modernize all pages on classic team sites.
 This can be self-service done via the open source [SharePoint PnP Page Transformation solution](https://docs.microsoft.com/sharepoint/dev/transform/modernize-userinterface-site-pages).